frsyuki/pg_logical_cdc/README.md

-  -c, --create-slot            create a replication slot if not exist using the plugin set to --P option -L, --poll-mode              check availability of the replication slot then exit -D, --fd INTEGER             use the given file descriptor number instead of 1 (stdout) -F, --feedback-interval SEC  maximum delay to send feedback to the replication slot (default: 0.000) -s, --status-interval SECS   time between status messages sent to the server (default: 1.000) -A, --auto-feedback          send feedback automatically -H, --write-header           write a header line every before a record
+  -c, --create-slot            create a replication slot if not exist using the plugin set to --P option -L, --poll-mode              check availability of the replication slot then exit -D, --fd INTEGER             use the given file descriptor number instead of 1 (stdout) -F, --feedback-interval SECS maximum delay to send feedback to the replication slot (default: 0.000) -s, --status-interval SECS   time between status messages sent to the server (default: 1.000) -A, --auto-feedback          send feedback automatically -H, --write-header           write a header line every before a record